Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *From Benchmarks to Understanding*:
 - Develop evaluation methods that probe genuine understanding, not just pattern matching
-- Create tests that require transfer to novel contexts and compositional generalization
+- Create tests that require transfer to novel contexts and compositional generalisation
 - Examine failure modes to understand what systems actually know

 *From Single-Modal to Integrated*: